Vatican City in May: Why This Month Is Ideal To Visit

 shutterstock_656223670.jpg

 Gianicolo is a quiet, hilltop neighborhood offering stunning views of Rome.
 It’s away from tourist crowds but still close enough for easy access to Vatican City.
 Green spaces, historic landmarks, and fewer crowds make it a peaceful retreat after a day of sightseeing.
+Nearby highlights include the Fontana dell’Acqua Paola and panoramic viewpoints over the city.

 shutterstock_2549267795.jpg